cleolibrary/CLEO-Redux/docs/en/api.md

 Each available command has a predefined name that the game associates with a particular set of instructions running as you execute that command with arguments.
 To call a command by name use a built-in function [`native`](./api#native).
 For example, to change the player's health run `native("SET_PLAYER_HEALTH", 0, 100)`, where `0` is the player's id and `100` is the desired health.

 For convenience, CLEO Redux also defines a wide set of abstractions on top of the native functions called _classes_.
 Each class represents a group of commands around some domain, e.g. commands related to the player, vehicles, or text display can be found in classes `Player`, `Car`, or `Text` respectively.
-You can browse available classes and methods they provide in Sanny Builder Library.
+You can browse available classes and their methods in Sanny Builder Library.

 For example, to change the player's health using classes run `p.setHealth(100)`, where `p` is an instance of the `Player` class created with `new Player()` or `Player.Create` functions.